-With access to top philosophical thinkers, you can earn an interdisciplinary PhD degree that impacts many sectors of the world, including law, medicine, religion and politics.
+With access to top philosophical thinkers, you can earn an interdisciplinary PhD degree that enables you to make an impact on the world in your choice of fields, such as, law, medicine, religion and politics.

 Students may design dissertation projects in any of the major subfields of philosophy.
-For their interdisciplinary coursework supporting the dissertation project, students might, for example, pursue a certificate in social transformation, gender studies, responsible innovation in sciences, or engineering and society, etc.
+For their interdisciplinary coursework supporting the dissertation project, students might, for example, pursue a certificate in social transformation, gender studies, responsible innovation in sciences, or engineering and society.

 Members of the faculty are involved in interdisciplinary work in a variety of fields and enjoy close ties with the Lincoln Center for Applied Ethics, the College of Law and a number of other graduate programs at the university.
 The ASU philosophy faculty group sponsors an active colloquium series and regular philosophical conferences on diverse topics.
 The Lincoln Center for Applied Ethics also sponsors a wide range of activities, including large-scale conferences, distinguished visitors and support for graduate study.